At TFX we've been doing taxes for U.S. expats for over 25 years

 All Americans know "tax day" as April 15th.
 And while this is normally the case, the tax filing deadline will be pushed to the following Monday if the 15th falls on a weekend or a holiday.

-As an expat, your necessary tax documents may arrive at different times than you were accustomed to in the U.S. To accommodate you, the IRS automatically extends your filing deadline to June 15th of every year.
+As an expat, your necessary tax documents may arrive at different times than you were accustomed to in the U.S. So, when are federal taxes due?
+To accommodate you, the IRS automatically extends your filing deadline to June 15th, 2021.
 This automatic kindness does not extend to money owed, however.

 Any money you owe the IRS will still be due on April 15th (or the following Monday if April 15th lands on a weekend or a holiday).
 In other words - you are allowed an automatic 2-month extension to file your return and pay federal income tax if you are a U.S. citizen or resident alien without incurring late penalties.

 Even though you are allowed an extension to file, you will have to pay interest on any tax not paid by the regular due date of your return (ie April 15th).

 Any payments made after June 15 will be subject to both interest charges and failure to pay penalties.

 Without filing, you may not be aware of how much money, if any, you will owe.
 Regardless, interest on money owed will begin to accrue as of April 16th.
 If you expect to owe money to the IRS, it is wise to file as early as possible to avoid a higher payment at a later date.

 Your first quarter estimated tax payment is also due to be made on April 15 using form 1040 ES.
 Please note that underpayment of estimated taxes by as much as $1,000 or more for the year will generate an underpayment penalty - even if all payments were made on time.
 If your self-employment income exceeds your previous year income by more than 10%, contact your tax advisor to revise the estimated payment amounts.